 However, a “B grade” team with an “A grade” idea just won’t work.
 An idea, no matter how great it is, just won’t become a viable and successful business venture without the right people behind it.
 The team is key.

 The calibre of a team is usually dependent on what stage of growth a business is at.
 For example, a business looking to raise funding in a Proof of Concept (POC) round probably won’t have more than one person on their “team”, as it is one of the first stages of growth; in fact, at that stage, the business can even be considered pre-growth.

-However, a more established team, who have been operational for more than 2 years, will have built up a fantastic team: both internally and externally.
-All skillsets should be covered as quickly and effectively as possible.
+However, a more established team, who have been operational for more than 2 years, will have built up a credible team: both internally and externally.
+All skill sets should be covered as quickly and effectively as possible.

-As part of the work we do with entrepreneurs who come to list on the GrowthFunders platform, we help them to understand the necessity of building a strong team.
-From highlighting potential gaps in skillsets and team members, to considering the most appropriate choices for board members and advisors.
+As part of the work we do with entrepreneurs who come to list on the GCV Invest platform, we help them to understand the necessity of building a strong team.
+From highlighting potential gaps in skillsets and team members to considering the most appropriate choices for board members and advisors.

 As well as this, we ask how and when these gaps can be filled either with the budget the business has currently, or following a successful funding round.
 Investors want to know how the investment will be used in terms of building the best team possible.
 They want to know that their investment will be put towards giving the business the best chance of succeeding.

-Before investing in a potential start up, early stage, or established business opportunity, you need to look at a number of things, including the sector they operate in and their competition.
+Before investing in a high-growth startup business, you need to look at a number of things, including the sector they operate in and its competition.
 This should give you a better understanding of how the business could perform in current climates, as well as the market demand for such a business.
 If there is a large demand, then the business has more high-growth potential.